ondo Oporto Metro - Metro do Porto

 Right: Two trams at Póvoa, 2 October 2007, picture courtesy of Tim Fenton.
 The car on the left has just arrived with an Express service and will return on an all stops, while the one on the right has brought in a stopper and is preparing to leave on an Express.

-The Green Line (Line C) was opened in 2005 and also starts at the Estádio do Dragão and runs the same route as Lines A and B until Fonte de Cuco, the stop after Senhora da Hora, north of the city centre.
-From Fonte de Cuco it currently goes as far as Fórum Maia but is to be extended further towards Trofa according to plans yet not enacted.
+The Green Line (Line C) was opened in 2005 and also starts at the Estádio do Dragão in the south (but only on matchdays), otherwise it starts from Campanhã, and runs the same route as Lines A and B until Fonte de Cuco, the stop after Senhora da Hora, north of the city centre.
+From Fonte de Cuco it currently goes via Fórum Maia to ISMAI but is to be extended further towards the town of Trofa according to plans yet not enacted.
+Trofa, like Póvoa de Varzim, was also formerly served by CP narrow-gauge trains.
+The Metro to the north towards Trofa and Póvoa de Varzim uses the same tunnel out of Trindade station as the narrow-gauge railway formerly did for those destinations.
+In 2011 alternate services ran to ISMAI, the remainder terminated at Fórum Maia.

-Line D (Yellow) was opened on 17 September 2005 and wil run 5.7km on a route across the River Douro to Vila Nova de Gaia from the northern location of Polo Universitário.
-It also runs through Trindade, which is the only station through which all five existing Metro lines run.
-It uses the upper deck of the famous Ponte D. Luís (bridge) across the Douro river which underwent a major overhaul which was still in progress in summer 2005.
+Line D (Yellow) was opened on 17 September 2005 and runs along a 5.7km on a picturesque route across the River Douro to Vila Nova de Gaia, originally from the northern location of Polo Universitário, but now starting at the Hospital São João.
+It also runs through Trindade, which is the only station through which all existing Metro lines run.
+This line uses the upper deck of the famous Ponte D. Luís (bridge) across the Douro river, which underwent a major overhaul to accommodate it.
+Formerly this had been a two-level road-bridge.
 For more on Oporto's bridges, click here.
-This line is being extended south through Gaia to Santo Ovídio, a town once served by trolley buses from Oporto.
-Its current (2006) terminus is at João de Deus.
-At its northern end, it currently terminates at the Hospital de S. João.
+This line has been extended south through Gaia to Santo Ovídio, a town once served by trolley buses from Oporto.
+Line D's 2006 terminus was at João de Deus but by May, 2008 it had reached one stop further south, at D. João II, which remained its terminus until October, 2011 when Santo Ovídio itself opened.

 Trindade Station

-Until a few years ago, Trindade station (above in process of demolition in 2001) was a narrow gauge CP station for services to Póvoa do Varzim, Trofa and other towns north of the city.
+Until a few years ago, Trindade station (seen, below left, in process of demolition in 2001) was a narrow gauge CP station for services to Póvoa do Varzim, Trofa and other towns north of the city.
 The adjacent photos show it as demolition took place.
-The top photo shows the frontage which, in the lower photo, is the white building in the lower left corner, with the frontage facing away from the camera to the left.
-The tracks ran more or less horizontally with the bottom of the photo, the buffers being sited on the left side of the image.
-It remained a building site as late as summer 2005 even though the Metro was operational behind the hoardings.
-The lower part of the now two-level station provides a tunnel connection to the main line station at Campanhã, which otherwise lies an inconvenient distance east of the city centre.
+The top photo shows the frontage which, in the lower photo, is the street facing aspect of the white building in the lower left corner, facing away from the camera to the left and bearing the CP logo.
+The old railway tracks ran more or less horizontally with the bottom of the photo, the buffers being sited on the left side of the image, whilst other lines curved towards where the bus is seen in the middle photo.
+Trindade remained a building site as late as summer 2005, even though the Metro was operational behind the hoardings.
+The lower part of the now two-level station provides a tunnel connection by Metro to the main line station at Campanhã, which otherwise lies an inconvenient distance east of the city centre.

 Tickets